 • A minister who works for a 501(c)(3) nonprofit organization and is self-employed, or who works for a non-501(c)(3) organization but still functions as a minister in their day-to-day professional life

-An eligible employee of a qualified employer may be automatically enrolled in a 403(b) plan, though opting out is possible.
+Employers may automatically enroll employees in a 403(b), though employees can opt out if they so choose.
 Of course, participating in an employer-sponsored retirement plan is one good way to start saving for retirement.

-This is similar to the way it works with a 401(k)—the employee agrees to have a certain amount of their salary redirected to the retirement plan during each pay period, and it’s automatically contributed on the employee’s behalf.
+You can contribute to your 403(b) through automatic paycheck deductions.
+This process is similar to how it works with a 401(k)—the employee agrees to have a certain amount of their salary redirected to the retirement plan during each pay period.

 However, other types of contributions are also eligible, including: